 “Just you and, possibly, your mother, when she hears the news.
 If she does.”

 “Oh, she’ll hear about it alright.
 Gossip is her full-time job.
 But we don’t have to worry about her.
 Confidentiality is part of the arrangement.
-Even if she did say anything, no one will believe a crazy, old medicine woman.
+Even if she did say anything, no one would believe a crazy, old medicine woman.
 It’s not her I’m concerned about.
 Word travels fast in this state.”

 Esperanza was now crying into her hands.
 Don Miguel could see her remorse.
 Feeling he was partially at fault, he decided to help her.
 He put a handful of wet cocoa beans in her hands and told her, “Here.
 Take over for me.
 I’ve got something to do.”
 Don Miguel dried his hands on his apron and said, “Don’t worry.
 I’m going to help you.
 It’s the least I can do.”